-Assisted Living Administrator
+Become an Assisted Living Administrator

-Similar to administrators of hospitals and private clinics, assisted living administrators are in charge of the day to day operations of their facility.
+Similar to administrators of hospitals and private clinics, assisted living administrators are in charge of the day-to-day operations of their facility.
 This includes managing personnel, finances, compliance, and patient services.
 And just like nursing home administrators, they deal primarily with an older population, where knowledge around gerontology and end-of-life care can play a part.

-A bachelor’s degree in health services management is typically sufficient to begin in this career, but the trend towards graduate-level education is increasing.
+A bachelor’s degree in health services management is typically sufficient to begin in this career, but the trend toward graduate-level education is increasing.
 Licensure requirements vary from state to state, but a separate, professional certification as a Certified Assisted Living Administrator (CALA) is available through the American College of Health Care Administrators (ACHCA).

 Clinical managers are responsible for the business side of clinical practice.
-They make staffing and scheduling decisions, design, and monitor a budget and develop and implement new practice-wide policies and directives.
+They make staffing and scheduling decisions, design and monitor a budget, and develop and implement new practice-wide policies and directives.
 Whether the practice is part of a larger medical group or not, clinical managers often need to interface with social services, regulatory agencies, and the community at large.

 Small practices may only require their clinical managers to have a bachelor’s degree, but graduate-level education is increasingly in demand.
 Professional certification is available as a Certified Medical Practice Executive (CMPE) through the American College of Medical Practice Executives (ACMPE) or in certified medical management (CMM) through the Professional Association of Health Care Office Management (PAHCOM).

-Health Information Manager
+Become a Health Information Manager

-Healthcare Compliance Manager
+Become a Healthcare Compliance Manager

 A consultant’s specific purview will vary from facility to facility and contract to contract, but having a broad knowledge of the industry and landscape and sharp communications skills is a must.
-Many consultants pair their bachelor’s degree with a graduate degree that has a business or healthcare management focus.
+Many consultants pair their bachelor’s degree with a graduate degree with a business or healthcare management focus.
 Professional certification as a healthcare business consultant (CHBC) is available through the National Society of Certified Healthcare Business Consultants (NSCHBC).

-Healthcare Financial Manager
+Become a Healthcare Financial Manager

 Healthcare financial managers are in charge of the financial operations for a healthcare facility.
-This can include financial reporting and analysis, budgeting and compensation evaluation, directing investment activities and cash management strategies, and upholding compliance related to both funding and taxation.
+This can include financial reporting and analysis, budgeting and compensation evaluation, directing investment activities and cash management strategies, and upholding compliance related to funding and taxation.

-The American Association of Healthcare Administrative Management (AAHAM) offers more healthcare-focused professional certifications relating to revenue cycle, revenue integrity, and compliance, while the Healthcare Financial Management Association (HFMA) has similarly healthcare-specific professional certifications for revenue cycle representatives and healthcare financial professionals.
+The American Association of Healthcare Administrative Management (AAHAM) offers healthcare-focused professional certifications relating to revenue cycle, revenue integrity, and compliance.
+At the same time, the Healthcare Financial Management Association (HFMA) has healthcare-specific professional certifications similarly for revenue cycle representatives and healthcare financial professionals.

-Healthcare Management Researcher
+Become a Healthcare Management Researcher

-However, this is not necessarily a full-time or permanent position, however, and many researchers will also work in academia as professors or deans of healthcare-related programs.
+However, this is not necessarily a full-time or permanent position, and many researchers will also work in academia as professors or deans of healthcare-related programs.
 Healthcare management research tackles the biggest questions in healthcare, and the results can shape school curricula, credentialing requirements, corporate and governmental policies, and even population health.

 Advanced doctoral programs in health services management and policy, like the one at Ohio State University, prepare students for positions as researchers and academics by focusing on a multifaceted approach that imparts expert-level knowledge across a vast array of disciplines.